git/git.github.io/SoC-2016-Org-Application.md

  - 2010: 3 success, 1 failure, 3 students retained
  - 2011: 5 success, 0 failure, 4 students retained
  - 2012: 3 success, 0 failure, 2 students retained
- - 2014: 2 success, 1 failure, 1 student retained
+ - 2014: 2 success, 1 failure, 0 students retained
+ - 2015: 2 success, 0 failure, 2 students retained

 ### If your org has applied for GSoC before but not been accepted, select the years:

+None.

 ## Are you part of a foundation/umbrella organization?

+No

 ## What year was your project started?

+2005

+## Anything else we should know (optional)?

 # Remarks on the current state of the application